Motivation to Pursue a Doctorate

-While studies show an average 50 percent completion rate for students pursuing a PhD, those who are successful tend to have strengths in perseverance and both oral and written communication.
-If your writing skills are weak, take a series of writing courses prior to beginning your PhD journey.
-Most universities offering a PhD program also provide prerequisite writing courses that will improve your skills.
-Make no mistake; researching and writing will be the majority of the work involved in achieving a PhD.
+Nevertheless, as in any other degree program, there will be coursework that does not interest you.
+The advantage of a doctoral degree is that you can incorporate exciting research into those courses you find less desirable.
+Each class will offer you an opportunity to conduct further research in your area of interest.
+While studies show an average 50 percent completion rate for students pursuing a doctorate, those who are successful tend to have strengths in perseverance and both oral and written communication.
+If your writing skills are weak, take a series of writing courses before beginning your doctoral journey.
+Most universities provide prerequisite writing courses to help improve your skills.
+Make no mistake; researching and writing will be the majority of the work, particularly during the dissertation phase.

 Follow Patricia on Twitter or learn more about her books at www.PatriciaPedrazaNafziger.com.

 Content copyright © 2021 by Patricia Pedraza-Nafziger.
 All rights reserved.

 This content was written by Patricia Pedraza-Nafziger.
 If you wish to use this content in any manner, you need written permission.
-Contact Patricia Pedraza-Nafziger for details.
+Contact Dr. Patricia Pedraza-Nafziger for details.